Traversio

 Use the bridge helper when every incoming remote connection should go to one fixed local TCP endpoint.

-Example: Expose A Local HTTP Server Remotely
+Example: Bridge A Remote Listener To A Local HTTP Server

 Suppose your laptop is running a dev server at 127.0.0.1:3000, and you want the remote side to reach it through 127.0.0.1:8080.